mattsedlar/DevDataProd_Presentation/index.md

 knit        : slidify::knit2slides
 ---

-## Why Look at Commuting Methods by Income Groups?
+## Why Look at Commuting Methods by Income?

+__ACCESSIBLE DATA__:

 * The data set comes from the American Community Survey and is available to the public at [Data.Gov](http://www.data.gov/).

-* I was particularly interested in the [Means of Transportation to Work by Selected Characteristics for Workplace Geography](http://factfinder.census.gov/bkmk/table/1.0/en/ACS/14_1YR/S0804/0100000US.04000) 2014 American Community Survey 1-Year Estimates from the U.S. Census Bureau.
+The data I was looking for is in the [Means of Transportation to Work by Selected Characteristics for Workplace Geography](http://factfinder.census.gov/bkmk/table/1.0/en/ACS/14_1YR/S0804/0100000US.04000) 2014 American Community Survey 1-Year Estimates from the U.S. Census Bureau.

+__INTERESTING TOPIC__:

-* Since owning a vehicle is often considered a luxury item, I was curious about whether workers 16 years and over in lower income groups relied more on public transportation and carpooling while workers in higher income groups drove alone to work.
-But obviously it varies state by state, because some states have better public transportation options than others.
+* Since owning a vehicle can be considered a luxury or necessity depending on the region, I was curious about commuting methods of workers 16 years and over in lower income groups, whether they relied more on public transportation and carpooling, and workers in higher income groups.
+I couldn't look at the data by city, which would be ideal, but I could break down estimates by state.

 * Why not build an app that helps conduct an exploratory analysis of the data?